ropensci/roweb/_posts/2013-10-03-tutorials.md

 layout: post
 title: A new tutorials setup
 date: 2013-10-03
+authors:
-author: Scott Chamberlain
+  - name: Scott Chamberlain
 tags:
 - R
 - help
 ---

 To help you use rOpenSci packages we put tutorials up on our site at [http://ropensci.org/tutorials](http://ropensci.org/tutorials).
 Up to now, we created them with combination of raw html + converting code blocks to html and inserting them, etc. -- it was a slow process to update them when changes happened in our packages.

 So we thought of a better plan...